shehreendheda/katacoda-scenarios/udf_python/step3.md

 Click `checksumsq([3,4,10])`{{execute}}.
 The output should be "The sum of squares is odd."

-You can test out the sum of squares of other list arguments as well.
-When you are finished, click Continue.
+You can try using the function to check the sum of squares of other integer lists.
+When you are finished, click **Continue**.